 Afternoon

 Check out the Gundeldingen District with its melting pot of cultures.
-While in the district, stop off for lunch at Tellplatz 3, a new restaurant for people who appreciate excellent food and joie de vivre.
+While in the district, stop off for lunch at Tellplatz 3, a restaurant for people who appreciate excellent food and joie de vivre.
 Here you’ll find distinctive cheeses, homemade sausages, special spices and fine wines.

 After Lunch

-Lucerne
+Lucerne Itinerary

-Lucerne
+Lucerne travel guide

 Some call it the “sweet spot” of Switzerland.
 Located on beautiful Lake Lucerne and ringed on two sides by imposing Mt.
 Pilatus and peaceful Mt.
 Rigi, Lucerne is centrally located, offers many attractions and is ready for visitors.